Learn Photoshop & web design by doing actual, real-world projects.

 Interested in becoming a web designer?
 Not sure where to start?

 Look no further!
 This Photoshop web design course was designed for beginners.
 Includes 7 web design projects to help you learn and master Photoshop.

 Learn by doing actual web design projects.
 Then, you’ll practice what you learned by re-creating my designs.
 We don’t stop there though.

 Next, you’ll use your creative vision to come up with a better design… for your portfolio.

 Once you complete all the projects you’ll have a web design portfolio to help start getting design work!

-More than just a web design course.
-Retouching, UX tips and more.
+More than just a graphic course.
+Retouching, photo editing, UX tips and more.

 Your first UX web design project will consist of creating a unique, creative homepage for Nike.

 You’ll learn about my creative design with the design briefing.